opnsense/docs/source/manual/how-tos/wireguard-selective-routing.rst

-     **Description**                  *Add one if you wish to* **Interface**                    *Select your newly created interface in the dropdown* **Address Family**               *Select IPv4 in the dropdown* **IP address**                   *Insert the gateway IP that you configured under the WireGuard local peer configuration*
-     **Far Gateway**                  *Checked*
+     **Description**                  *Add one if you wish to* **Interface**                    *Select your newly created interface in the dropdown* **Address Family**               *Select IPv4 in the dropdown* **IP address**                   *Insert the gateway IP that you configured under the WireGuard Instance configuration* **Far Gateway**                  *Checked*
      **Disable Gateway Monitoring**   *Unchecked*
      **Monitor IP**                   *Insert the endpoint VPN tunnel IP (NOT the public IP) of your VPN provider - see note below*